trailofbits/deptective/README.md

                     Install with: apt-get install transmission-gtk
 ```

-Or, say you download some source code that you need to build with GNU autotools.
-You can simply run
+Say you download some source code that you need to build with GNU autotools.
+Simply run
 ```console
 $ deptective ./configure
 ```
 and Deptective will automatically determine all of the requirements necessary to build the code!

-If you know the specific file you are missing and you want to see all of the packages that provide taht file, you
+If you know the specific file you are missing and you want to see all of the packages that provide that file, you
 can use the `-s` option:
 ```console
 $ deptective /usr/bin/transmission-gtk